Impeachment in New Hampshire: Pretrial

 For the purposes of judging the articles of impeachment, the Senate is a court and has the authority to "issue summons, or compulsory process, for convening witnesses before them."
 Prior to the impeachment trial, the members of the senate are required to be "sworn truly and impartially to try and determine the charge in question, according to evidence."
 The standard of the evidence required to convict nor a percentage of the members voting is stated in the Constitution nor in the Senate Rules.

 The article also requires that every officer impeached "shall be served with an attested copy of the impeachment, and order of the senate thereon with such citation as the senate may direct, setting forth the time and place of their sitting to try the impeachment."
 This service is required to be made by "the sheriff, or such other sworn officer as the senate may appoint, at least fourteen days previous to the time of trial."
 After the "citation being duly served and returned" the Senate may proceed in the hearing of the impeachment.

 Trial

 At trial, the Senate is required to give the impeached person "full liberty of producing witnesses and proofs, and of making his defense, by himself and counsel."
-Should the impeached person refuse or neglect to appear, the Senate may hear the proofs in support of the impeachment and is permitted to render its decision the same as if the person had appeared and made his or her case during the trial.
+Should the impeached person refuse or neglect to appear, the Senate may hear the proofs in support of the impeachment and is permitted to render its decision the same as if the person had appeared and made their case during the trial.
 The Senate on its own determines whether there is sufficient evidence to convict and the required affirmative vote for conviction.